 A great draw for Peru is the low taxes and inexpensive daily living expenses such as food and rent.
 Groceries in Peru are extremely cheap and your retirement or expat salary will definitely go far.
 It will be quite easy to find inexpensive cleaning and childcare staff in Peru as well.
-You can expect the average cost of living in Peru to be roughly 40 to 50% lower than what you will find in Canada and the USA.
+Expat in Peru can expect the average cost of living to be roughly 40 to 50% lower than what you will find in Canada and the USA.

 6. Fantastic Food in Peru